justinalm/justinalm.github.io/_work/map-of-the-internet.markdown

 <div class="cf pv4-ns pv4-l">
     <div class="fl w-100 w-40-ns f5 f4-ns f4-l ph4 lh-copy">
-    	<p class="mt0-ns">This is an explanation of an image and sometimes it can go long or sometimes it can be short.</p>
+    	<p class="mt0-ns">When you first open the app, a three page tutorial is presented.
+The tutorial walks you through the supported gestures, how to search known ISPs, an explanation of colors, and how to change the visualization between the Network and Globe views.
+You can replay this tutorial via the “i” menu at the top of the application frame.</p>
 	</div>
 	<div class="fl w-100 w-60-ns pr4-ns pr4-l">
 		<img class="w-100 ba b--black-10" src="/uploads/peer1-iphone-firstuse.jpg"/>